yolosec/deadcodeBlog/_posts/2020-04-25-Ledger-Monero-app-spend-key-extraction.markdown

 Monero wallet has a pair of private keys \\((k^s, k^v)\\) called spending and view key.
 Spending key is essential for spending owned Monero coins while view key is needed to determine whether transaction on the blockchain is for our account.
 Monero address contains public spend and view key, \\((k^sG, k^vG) = (K^s, K^v)\\).

-Private keys \\((k^s, k^v)\\) are protected by hardware wallets in a way they never leave the device and enables user to use them only in a predefined way, i.e., user has to confirm destination address and amount to be transacted before hardware wallet uses keys to sign the transaction.
+Private keys \\((k^s, k^v)\\) are protected by hardware wallets in a way they never leave the device and enables the user to use them only in a predefined way, i.e., the user has to confirm destination address and amount to be transacted before the hardware wallet uses keys to sign the transaction.

 However, the view key \\(k^v\\) is often exported from the hardware wallet and stored in the software wallet as it is needed for common read-only Monero operations.
-Software wallet with the view key can scan incoming transaction, determine whether we received any funds and decode value of those funds.
-This can be done without having hardware wallet connected.
-Without exporting view key the hardware wallet would have to be connected and cryptographic operations would have to be computed over each transaction in each block, which would be quite slow.
+The software wallet with the view key can scan incoming transactions, determine whether we received any funds, and decode the value of those funds.
+This can be done without having the hardware wallet connected.
+Without exporting the view key, the hardware wallet would have to be connected, and cryptographic operations would have to be computed over each transaction in each block, which would be quite slow.

-The view key is derived from the spend key thus the spend key \\(k^s\\) is the main secret we aim to extract from the hardware wallet.
-Once extracted, the wallet is compromised, attacker can transact all funds, which is game over.
+The view key is derived from the spend key.
+Thus the spend key \\(k^s\\) is the main secret we aim to extract from the hardware wallet.
+Once extracted, the wallet is compromised, the attacker can transact all funds, which is game over.

 ## Transaction signing

-Signing a Monero transaction is more complicated than Bitcoin transaction, for example.
+Signing a Monero transaction is more complicated than a Bitcoin transaction, for example.
-As hardware wallets (HWs) are resource limited hardware, they cannot sign the whole transaction at once and thus some transaction signing protocol has to be used to sign the transaction in a secure way, i.e., without leaking any secrets signing precisely what user confirms.
+As hardware wallets (HWs) are resource-limited hardware, they cannot sign the whole transaction at once, and thus some transaction signing protocol has to be used to sign the transaction in a secure way, i.e., without leaking any secrets signing precisely what user confirms.

-Ledger application implementing such Monero signing algorithm is: [https://github.com/LedgerHQ/ledger-app-monero](https://github.com/LedgerHQ/ledger-app-monero).
+Ledger application implementing such Monero signing algorithm is [https://github.com/LedgerHQ/ledger-app-monero](https://github.com/LedgerHQ/ledger-app-monero).
 Documentation of the commands provided by the Monero application is [here](https://github.com/LedgerHQ/ledger-app-monero/blob/master/doc/developer/blue-app-commands.pdf).

 The Monero wallet then calls given commands in order to sign the transaction.
 Ledger's transaction signing protocol runs low-level, i.e., operations provided by the HW app are usually simple commands.
-Operation's input and outputs are protected by AES128-CBC (zero IV) and HMAC.
+The operation's input and outputs are protected by AES128-CBC (zero IV) and HMAC.
 Encryption key `spk` is derived from the spend key and remains the same for the whole life of the wallet.
 HMAC key `hk` is random, generated for each transaction.
 I denote scalars and points as *sealed* if they are encrypted and HMAC protected, i.e., not readable by the attacker.

 ### Decryption oracle